ABOVE: Ficus callosa growing in a cemetery next to the Tuaran river on Tuaran Rubber Estate 40 km north of Kota Kinabalu on the west coast of Sabah.

 World: 55 spp.
 Borneo 5 spp. possibly 6.

 Borneo hosts 5 (possibly six) species of Section Orosycea fig trees including Borneo’s tallest fig tree Ficus albipila.
-Only one species Ficus callosa is locally common in open areas of Sabah, the rest are scarce or rare.
+Only one of the 5 species, Ficus callosa is locally common, the rest are scarce or rare.
 In addition, Oreosycea figs appear to have been seriously under-recorded by botanists in the past.
 To botanists these tall trees with pale smooth trunks and large leaves resemble several species of Artocarpus which in themselves are very variable.
 Both Ficus and Artocarpus produce copious white latex when the bark is damaged.
 If the tree is not fruiting only very experienced botanists who know exactly what they are looking for can distinguish these trees from the leaves alone.

 |F. albipila||Rare||Yellow-orange-red/pink+ hairy|